State of Georgia COVID-19 Hotline: (844) 442-2681

 Current District Communications about COVID-19

-4.3.2020 Superintendent Memo regarding important updates for APS Employees.
-Read full memo here.
+6.05.2020 Superintendent Memo to all APS Employees.
+Read the full memo here.

 At a district level, APS strongly encourages students, schools, families and staff to engage in a few protective measures as encouraged by the World Health Organization: